indrekots/aws-workshop/README.md

 View your target group again.
 After a bit of time, you should see all of your EC2 instances in your auto scaling group as targets in the target group.

+### Load Balancer

-Next, in AWS EC2 dashboard, go to *Load Balancers* and create an Application Load Balancer.
+AWS EC2 dashboard, go to *Load Balancers* and create an Application Load Balancer.
 Add a name (e.g. `<your-name>-app-lb`) and set the scheme to internet-facing.
 Leave the listeners as is.
-For availability zones, select your VPC and enable it for both availability zones.
+In Network mapping, select your VPC and enable it for both availability zones.
 Select a *public* subnet per availability zone.
 Click next until you can configure a security group.
 Select your existing `<your-name>-lb-sg` security group.